Gainesville Premises Liability Lawyer

 How Long Do You Have to File a Premises Liability Lawsuit in Florida?

-After an injury on someone else’s property, contact the attorneys at Fine, Farkash & Parlapiano, P.A.
-Our experienced premises liability attorneys know what a claim needs, and when they’re involved, they’ll work quickly to secure your rights and your claim.
+If you’ve sustained an injury on someone else’s property, contact an attorney as soon as possible to discuss filing a premises liability claim.
+Our experienced lawyers know what a claim needs, and when they’re involved, they’ll work quickly to secure your rights and your claim.

 In Florida, there may be many different types of compensation available to you when you’re injured.
 A premises liability claim may include compensation for your:

-After a serious injury, you may be out of work for days, weeks, months, or years.
+Lost Wages and Earning Potential.
+Serious injuries may keep you away from work temporarily or permanently.
 A premises liability claim can compensate you for the income and wages that you lost due to an accident.
-In Florida, a claim may also compensate you for the damage your injuries do to your career.
 Lost earning potential, lost opportunities, and other lost future earnings may be included with your claim.

-Pain can prevent you from doing the things you love, disrupt your sleep, and disrupt your life.
+Pain and suffering.
+Pain and suffering can prevent you from doing the things you love, disrupt your sleep, and even disrupt your life.
 After an injury, you may be entitled to compensation for the physical and mental pain that you suffer as a result.

-During an accident, your clothing, your jewelry, your cell phone, and other valuable items may be ruined.
-A claim may include the cost of any property that you lost during an accident.
+Property that was damaged or destroyed in an accident.
+Accidents may damage personal belongings like clothing, jewelry, or phones.
+A premises liability claim may include the cost of any property that you lost during an accident.